 - Matt Lloyd, Director of Glasgow Short Film Festival in Herald Scotland

-Vertical Cinema is a series of ten newly commissioned large-scale, site-specific works by internationally renowned experimental filmmakers and audiovisual artists, which will be presented on 35 mm celluloid and projected vertically with a custom-built projector in vertical cinemascope.
-The 90-minute programme premiered at Kontraste Dark As Light Festival 2013 and will have its international premiere on 24 January 2014 at International Film Festival Rotterdam.
+Vertical Cinema is a series of ten commissioned large-scale, site-specific works by internationally renowned experimental filmmakers and audiovisual artists, which are presented on 35 mm celluloid and projected vertically with a custom-built projector in vertical cinemascope.
+The 90-minute programme premiered in 2013 and has since been screened at at museums and festivals around the globe.

 The ten experimental films made by Tina Frank (AT), Björn Kämmerer (DE/AT), Manuel Knapp (AT), Johann Lurf (AT), Joost Rekveld (NL), Rosa Menkman (NL), Billy Roisz (AT) & Dieter Kovačič (AT), Makino Takashi (JP) & Telcosystems (NL), Esther Urlus (NL), Martijn van Boven (NL) & Gert-Jan Prins (NL) are screened live on a vertical monument.
 They are a unique blend of abstract cinema, structural experiments, found footage remixes, chemical film explorations and live laser action.
 The artists offer their view of ‘vertical axis art’, and the results of this challenging commission are fascinating.